Sarkes Tarzian: Background

 In 1956, two groups filed with the FCC to build a television station on channel 13 in Bowling Green, Kentucky, the only allotted VHF channel for southern Kentucky.
 The first group to file was Sarkes Tarzian.
-A second application followed shortly thereafter, from George A. Brown, Jr., the Kentucky representative for Nashville-based General Shoe Corporation.
+A second application followed shortly thereafter, from George A. Brown Jr., the Kentucky representative for Nashville-based General Shoe Corporation.
 It was not until February 1957 that the commission designated the applications against each other for hearing, and it took another 18 months for a hearing examiner to give the initial nod for the channel to Tarzian, citing its superior programming plans and broadcast experience as a factor that outweighed the local ownership represented by Brown.
 Brown appealed the initial decision, and the FCC granted him the permit in 1959.
 The station is now WBKO.

 In 1957, Sarkes Tarzian founded WPTA, serving Fort Wayne, Indiana, taking an affiliation with ABC; in 1973, the station was sold to Combined Communications for $3.6 million.

 In 1959, Sarkes Tarzian purchased dark WFAM-TV, channel 59, in Lafayette, Indiana from its owner, Henry Rosenthal.
 Sarkes Tarzian was able to get FCC approval to move the station to channel 18, which Rosenthal had been attempting since his purchase of the station in 1957.
 In 1967, the station's call sign was changed to the current WLFI-TV.
 In 1979, the station was sold to Block Communications.
 It is currently owned by Allen Media Broadcasting.

 In 1980, Sarkes Tarzian bought television station KTVN in Reno, Nevada from Washoe Empire for $12.5 million.
 In 1982, Sarkes Tarzian bought television station WRCB in Chattanooga, Tennessee from Ziff Davis.

 The Sarkes Tarzian company was an important manufacturer of radio and television equipment, television tuners, and components.
 Its FM radio receivers helped to popularize the broadcast medium.
 Sarkes Tarzian manufactured studio color TV cameras in the mid-1960s.
 The manufacturing operations were spun off in the 1970s and today the company still exists as a broadcaster, owning several television and radio stations.
-Gray Television has owned a partial stake in Sarkes Tarzian, Inc., since the early 2000s.
+Gray Media has owned a partial stake in Sarkes Tarzian, Inc.

-Tarzian was a member of the Rotary Club.
-He was survived by his wife Dr. Mary Mangigian Tarzian (August 22, 1905 – July 7, 1998); they had two children.
+Tarzian was married to Mary Mangigian Tarzian; they had two children.

 The Sarkes and Mary Tarzian Nature Preserve in Bloomington, Indiana, commemorates their names.
 Lake Tarzian located within the Hoosier National Forest is named after him.
 Lake Tarzian is named after Tarzian who led the capital campaign to build the camp.